sakabako/node-http-cache/README.md

 ## Basic Usage

-It works just like a normal node http server except it takes a configCallback.
+It works just like a normal node http server except you create it with a config callback in addition to a request callback.

 ```javascript
 var http = require('node-debounced-io/http');